Introduction

 Generating multiple RSS feeds from Webflow CMS collections allows your content to be distributed across newsletters, apps, and podcast platforms without external tools.

-WebflowRSS makes it possible to publish full-content RSS feeds directly from your CMS collections, keeping your workflow simple and centralized.
+WebflowRSS makes it possible to publish full-content RSS feeds directly from your CMS collections while keeping your content workflow simple and centralized.